cjoak1028/planets-fact-site/README.md

 };
 ```

-Then I wanted the hamburger menu to have a smooth collapsing animation, so I decided to reverse-engineer Bootstrap's 'Collapse JS Plugin' [https://getbootstrap.com/docs/4.3/components/collapse/#collapsehide] and ended up with the following:
+Then, I wanted the hamburger menu to have a smooth collapsing animation, so I decided to reverse-engineer Bootstrap's ['Collapse JavaScript Plugin'](https://getbootstrap.com/docs/4.3/components/collapse/#collapsehide) and ended up with the following:

 ```html
 <nav class="hamburger-menu collapse">...</nav>